tc39/notes/meetings/2023-07/july-11.md

 Consensus on #709, #768, #786 and intl-numberformat-v3#130.

-#709: when we pass an options object to the DateTimeFormat constructor, the property reads are user-visible yet irregular.
-This PR makes it so every property is read only once.
+- #709: when we pass an options object to the DateTimeFormat constructor, the property reads are user-visible yet irregular.
+This PR makes it so every property is read only once

-The committee decided against landing “ecma402#783 Added support for sentence break suppressions to Intl.Segmenter“ for now, as the optionality causes interoperability risk, and the feature isn’t supported by ICU4X which is used by SpiderMonkey to implement Segmentation under the scenes.
+- The committee decided against landing “ecma402#783 Added support for sentence break suppressions to Intl.Segmenter“ for now, as the optionality causes interoperability risk, and the feature isn’t supported by ICU4X which is used by SpiderMonkey to implement Segmentation under the scenes.

-We are trying in a new sort of way of proposing 402 need consensus PRs.
+- We are trying in a new sort of way of proposing 402 need consensus PRs.
 Based on plenary feedback, reach out to me or editors to improve processes within 402.
 Thank you.

 ## Import Attributes